5T33Z0/Clover-Crate/Boot/README.md

 **`-v`**|_V_erbose Mode.
 Replaces the progress bar with a terminal output with a bootlog which helps resolving issues.
 Combine with `debug=0x100` and `keepsyms=1`
 **`-f`**|_F_orce-rebuild kext cache on boot.
 **`-s`**|_S_ingle User Mode.
 This mode will start the terminal mode, which can be used to repair your system.
 Should be disabled with a Quirk since you can use it to bypass the Admin account password.
 **`-x`**|Safe Mode.
 Boots macOS with a minimal set of system extensions and features.
 It can also check your startup disk to find and fix errors like running First Aid in Disk Utility.
-Can be triggered from OC bootmenu by holding a key combination if `PollAppleHotkeys` is enabled.
+Can be triggered from OC boot menu by holding a key combination if `PollAppleHotkeys` is enabled.
 **`debug=0x100`**|Disables macOS'es watchdog.
 Prevents the machine from restarting on a kernel panic.
 That way you can hopefully glean some useful info and follow the breadcrumbs to get past the issues.
 **`keepsyms=1`**|Companion setting to `debug=0x100` that tells the OS to also print the symbols on a kernel panic.
 That can give some more helpful insight as to what's causing the panic itself.
 **`dart=0`**|Disables VT-x/VT-d.
 Nowadays, `DisableIOMapper` Quirk is used instead.